 - If you decide on a group-based app, create a group and share items to it or select an existing group from your organization.

 Organize your supporting materials such as photos, video, audio files, and text.
 Text should be as brief as possible.
 Most people don't like to read more than a few sentences.

 - For a map-based app, you can use Configurable Apps, StoryMaps, Web AppBuilder, Experience Builder, or Dashboards.

 - For a group-based app, you can use Configurable Apps from the group page or the content page.

 - For a scene-based app, you can use Configurable Apps, Web AppBuilder, StoryMaps, or Experience Builder.

 Creating an effective app is an iterative process.
 In most cases, you'll want to repeat one or more of these steps, returning to your app and its map or group to add, delete, or change features, edit your text, choose new photos, and so on.

 You have several options for publishing.
-You can have your app hosted on ArcGIS Online, it can reside on your own organization's servers, or you can use third-party resources like Amazon.
+You can have your app hosted on ArcGIS Online, it can reside on your organization's servers, or you can use third-party resources such as Amazon.